 Here's the reality: A high carb diet drives up blood sugar and insulin levels.
 All that sugar and insulin are inflammatory.
 The standard American diet offers lots of foods that are high sugar AND high in saturated fat, and in studies, these two factors were lumped together.
-So although saturated fat is healthy, it got the blame for the inflammation that causes heart disease because it was studied in combination with a high carb diet.
+So although the latest research shows that saturated fat consumption is not at fault, it got the blame for the inflammation that causes heart disease because it was studied in combination with a high carb diet.
 A ketogenic diet plan which is high in saturated fat and very low in carbohydrate will REDUCE inflammation.
 (Reference here.)

 General Side Effects